 Before You Begin

 Before you begin, spend some time researching the natural habitat your fish inhabit.
 You'll want to design a tank that duplicates their natural environment.
+You should also work out the volume of your tank so you know how many fish you can stock.

 The use of living plants in your aquascaping project will add another dimension to your tank.
 There is something about the way the living plants float in the water that is both soothing and breathtaking.